karollynecosta/aws_solutions_architect-associate/README.md

 	Rules can include: IP addresses, HTTP Headers/body, or URI strings Protects from common attach - SQL injection and XSS(cross-site scripting) Size constraints, geo-match (block countries)
-	Rate-based rules (to count occurrences of events) - for DDoS protection
+	Rate-based rules (to count occurrences of events) - for DDoS protection: tracks the rate of requests for each originating IP address and triggers the rule action on IPs with rates that go over a limit.
+You set the limit as the number of requests per 5-minute time span.
+You can use this type of rule to put a temporary block on requests from an IP address that’s sending excessive requests.
 ```

 Aws Firewall Manager: